thondascully/optimal-keyboard-layout/README.md

 Disclaimer: words such as `reviewers` are hard on _my_ hand positioning layout.
 This is not universal.
 Unfortunately, this program is created with _my_ hand layout in mind, **so it might not be tailored for you as a reader**.

+More food for thought: For me, I can type `beacon` much faster than I can type `water`.
+The word `water` is typically typed using 3 fingers from the same hand.
+Normally, the digraph letter groups are typed by different fingers (a finger will not be used two keystrokes in a row), yet it is still slower to execute than the 6-letter word `beacon`.

 -------------

 My passwords are typically `beacon` or `shadow` because every letter is typed using a different finger (or avoids the same finger usage for 2-3 letters in a row), meaning it can be typed in pretty much minimal keystroke time.